Canon 350D vs G5X

 The Canon EOS 350D (called XT in some regions) and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in February 2005 and October 2015.
 The 350D is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on an APS-C (350D) and an one-inch (G5X) sensor.
-The 350D has a resolution of 8 megapixel, whereas the G5X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 350D has a resolution of 8 megapixels, whereas the G5X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably smaller (29 percent) than the Canon 350D.
 In this context, it is worth noting that neither the 350D nor the G5X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the 350D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 350D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 350D gets 400 shots out of its NB-2LH battery, while the G5X can take 210 images on a single charge of its NB-13L power pack.
 The power pack in the G5X can be charged via the USB port, which can be very convenient when travelling.